robotstack-dev/ftservo-python-websockets/README.md

 This fork adds support for using a WebSocket client as a port in place of a serial port.
 This makes it possible to wirelessly control your robot!

 It requires the servos to be connected over half-duplex serial to a WiFi-enabled microcontroller (e.g. ESP32) that uses a WebSocket server to relay the comms to and from connected motors.
-The [Robotstack smart-servo-addon-board](https://github.com/robotstack-dev/smart-servo-addon-board) is a ready-to-use solution that provides this functionality.
+The **[RobotStack Smart Servo Add-On Board](https://www.tindie.com/products/robotstack/smart-servo-addon-board/)** is a ready-to-use solution that provides this functionality.

 ## Structure